mark-cooper/ansible-php-role/README.md

 PHP role
 ========

 Install PHP and related packages.
+Debian / Ubuntu only.

 ---